-In addition, it is recommended that keelboat skippers to submit a MOB Declaration that each regular crew member has taken part in MOB (Man Over Board) training or briefing.
+It is recommended that keelboat skippers to submit a MOB Declaration that each regular crew member has taken part in MOB (Man Over Board) training or briefing.
 For a copy of the Crew Register & M.O.B Record Form please click here.

-Forms can be scanned and uploaded as part of the online entry process, lodged in person at the RBYC office, emailed to email@example.com or faxed to 9592 9633.
+Forms can be scanned and uploaded as part of the online entry process, lodged in person at the RBYC office, emailed to [email protected]